inventree/inventree-docs/docs/start/docker_dev.md

 - The django webserver is used, instead of running behind Gunicorn
 - The server will automatically reload when code changes are detected

+!!! info "Static and Media Files"
+    The development server runs in DEBUG mode, and serves static and media files natively.

 The [InvenTree docker image](https://github.com/inventree/InvenTree/blob/master/docker/Dockerfile) uses a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) process to allow both production and development setups from the same image.
 The key difference is that the production image is pre-built using InvenTree source code from GitHub, while the development image uses the source code from your local machine (allowing live code updates).

 ### Docker Compose